Stefon Diggs Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 - This week Diggs will face the NFL's 23rd-ranked pass defense (265.1 yards allowed per game).

-- At 1.8 passing TDs allowed per game, the Buccaneers defense is ranked 23rd in the league.
+- At 1.8 passing TDs conceded per game, the Buccaneers defense is ranked 23rd in the league.

 Recent Performances

-- Diggs put together a 51-yard performance against the Patriots last week on four catches while being targeted seven times.
+- In last week's outing against the Patriots, Diggs was targeted seven times, picking up 51 yards on four receptions.

-- Diggs has 15 receptions (on 22 targets) for 148 yards and three touchdowns in his last three games, averaging 49.3 yards per game.
+- Diggs has caught 15 passes on 22 targets for 148 yards and three touchdowns over his last three games, averaging 49.3 yards per game.

 Diggs' Buffalo Teammates